Margaret Evans Price

 Margaret Evans Price (March 20, 1888 – November 20, 1973) was a U.S. toy manufacturer.
-With her husband, Irving Price, and Herman Fisher, she co-founded Fisher-Price Toys in 1930.
+With her husband, Irving Price, Helen Schelle, and Herman Fisher, she co-founded Fisher-Price Toys in 1930.
 Margaret Evans was a children's book illustrator and artist.
 She became the first Art Director of Fisher-Price and designed push-pull toys for the opening line, based on characters from her children's books.

 Family

-Margaret was a member of the wealthy Evans family of New York who for a time had an effective monopoly on the building material industry in the City.
-Margaret's Brother Heathcliff expanded his Father's business operations to include a book binding business which at its peak encompassed a complex of buildings on East 12th Street in Manhattan.
-Margaret's Cousin was Republican Politician and Chief Justice of the US Supreme Court Charles Evans Hughes.
+Margaret was a member of the wealthy Evans family of New York who, for a time, had an effective monopoly on the building material industry in the City.
+Margaret's brother, Heathcliff, expanded his father's business operations to include a book binding business which, at its peak, encompassed a complex of buildings on East 12th Street in Manhattan.
+Margaret's cousin was Republican politician and Chief Justice of the United States, Charles Evans Hughes.

 After getting married, she lived with her family in East Aurora, New York.
 In 2014, her former residence is being considered for demolition or historical preservation.